 A scalable onshore CO₂ mineral storage hub in Iceland

-The CODA Terminal is a cross-border carbon transport and storage hub in Iceland.
-CO2 is captured at industrial sites in North Europe and shipped to the Terminal where it is unloaded into onshore tanks for temporary storage.
-The CO2 is then pumped into a network of nearby injection wells where it is dissolved in water before being injected into the fresh basaltic bedrock.
-There the CO2 remains trapped in the carbonated fluid and transforms into solid minerals in less than two years.
-The process is confirmed, after which no more monitoring is needed.
+The Coda Terminal is a cross-border carbon transport and storage hub in Iceland.
+CO₂ is captured at industrial sites in North Europe and shipped to the Terminal where it is unloaded into onshore tanks for temporary storage.
+The CO₂ is then pumped into a network of nearby injection wells where it is dissolved in water before being injected into the fresh basaltic bedrock.
+There the CO₂ remains trapped in the carbonated fluid and transforms into solid minerals in less than two years.
+Once the process is confirmed, further monitoring is not required.

 Mineral storage transforms the cost structures, risks and liabilities associated with carbon storage projects

 Nature‘s way of permanently storing carbon in rocks ... accelerated